ehmatthes/pcc_2e/beyond_pcc/ai_player.md

 alien_sound = pygame.mixer.Sound('sounds/Explosion_02.wav')
 ```

 We import `pygame`, and initialize the `mixer` module.
 Then we define two sounds, `bullet_sound` and `alien_sound`.
 To make a sound in Pygame you make an instance of the [Sound](https://www.pygame.org/docs/ref/mixer.html#pygame.mixer.Sound) class, with a path to the sound file as the only argument.
+(Here's the [mirror page](https://blubbervision.neocities.org/pygame/ref/mixer.html#pygame.mixer.Sound) for the `Sound` class.)

 ### Modifying *alien_invasion.py*